BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ### Uni and multi-casting with RxJS

 As we have multiple sources we calculate the data for every subscription separately.
 This is given by the default behavior of RxJS.
-Notifications are is uni-cased by default.
+It is uni-cased by default.

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_uni-case-vs-multi-cast__michael-hladky.png "Uni-Cast VS Multi-Cast")